philbooth/check-types.js/README.md

 * `check.assert.xxx(...)`:
   Throws a `TypeError`
-  if the predicate returns false.
+  if the predicate returns false, otherwise it returns the subject value.
   The last two arguments
   are an optional message and error type that control